blabla1337/skf-labs/.gitbook/assets/python/Threat-modeling/Threat-modeling.md

 | User Logout | Attacker continues the session even after user logout | Session Hijacking | Implement secure session management |

+## The challenge

+For each use case, consider how it could be abused or what vulnerabilities may exist.
+These could be due to issues in the code itself or due to broader architectural problems.
+Consider various types of vulnerabilities, such as Injection attacks, Broken Authentication, Sensitive Data Exposure, etc.

+Once you have created your RTM, use it to analyze the provided code and diagrams, and see how many potential vulnerabilities you can identify.

+This process will not only help you understand the potential threats and vulnerabilities but also allow you to practice threat modeling, which is a crucial skill in cybersecurity

+After you've created your Requirements Traceability Matrix, try to identify as many potential vulnerabilities in this application as possible.
+Use the OWASP Top 10 as a guide and see if you can identify threats that fall into each category.
+Be sure to consider both the code itself and the way the application is structured.
+Note that some vulnerabilities may not be immediately obvious, and may require a deeper understanding of how different components of the application interact with each other.

+This exercise will test your ability to think like an attacker, which is a valuable perspective for any security professional.
+Remember, the goal isn't just to find vulnerabilities, but to understand why they're there, how they can be exploited, and how they can be mitigated or eliminated.

+When you've identified as many vulnerabilities as you can, compare your findings with your peers.
+Did you all find the same issues, or were there some that only you noticed?
+This can be a great opportunity for discussion and learning.

 ## Python Flask Application Lab

 In the context of this lab, you'll work with a small Python Flask application.
-You can find the source code [here](#).
+You can find the source code [here]([#](https://github.com/blabla1337/skf-labs/blob/master/python/Threat-modeling/TM.py)).
 For each functionality of the application, diagrams and flowcharts are provided to give you an understanding of the data flow and interactions between components.

 ```mermaid
 graph LR